anonymouspaul96/Live-Thermal-Image-based-CAPTCHA/README.md

 6. Download the weight file from "https://drive.google.com/file/d/1DnBbmnqKM9lKUh9vZOPk4oxt4W3NzZaC/view?usp=sharing" and place it under the Application directory.
 7. In the command line, execute: "flask run"

+Note: If you can't detect the thermal webcam.
+Try changing the "camlist[*]" value in the app.py file.
+Usually, it will be between (0-10).